 The BMS Champion Times student newspaper was started in the fall of 2017, thanks to the initiative of a few middle school students.
 There will be an informational meeting in September.
 Interested student journalists are asked to fill out an application and write a sample newspaper article.
 A maximum of 15 students will be chosen to plan, write, organize and print the newspaper with the help of advisor, Ms. Paskey.
 Meetings are held once a week during homeroom; students are not expected to stay after school unless they choose to help with printing.
 The newspaper was printed bi-monthly in 2017-2018.

 The Principal's Cabinet is a student group comprised of one representative from each homeroom who meet with the principal during a homeroom period each month.
-Representatives are selected by peers in their homeroom on a trimester basis in order to provide opportunities for multiple students to serve as a liaison to the cabinet.
+Representatives are selected by peers in their homeroom on a semester basis in order to provide opportunities for multiple students to serve as a liaison to the cabinet.
 Each month, homerooms will be presented with a school topic to discuss, and the representatives will convey their homeroom's ideas at the cabinet meeting.
 This student group serves to provide another way for student input on school issues as well as serve as a learning experience for representative and shared leadership.

 Vex Robotics is an extra-curricular activity that is open to all students in grades 7-12.
 Our season runs from April to April.
 Vex Robotics meets every Tuesday and Thursday from 3:30-6:00pm during the school year and several times over the summer.
 Vex Robotics competitions begin in December and run through February or March.
 Competitions are on Saturdays and run from 7am to 5pm.
 We usually compete in 4-5 competitions each season.
 The current Vex game can be seen at their website.
 You can also visit our Vex website for more information.
-New members will be accepted in April 2017.

 VEX Robotics is an exciting program that allows students to work as a design team to accomplish a given task within a deadline and within the limitations of the materials available.
 Not only do students learn how to interact as a team to design a product that can accomplish a common task, they must also program the robot to run autonomously as well as under operator control.
 Some of the concepts they learn include torque, gear ratios, drive trains, manipulator design, problem solving and much more.
 Students learn all of this in a hands-on environment.